 Importantly, there are significant WHS risks associated with the failure to have and properly implement a working from home policy.
 Employees may suffer physical and psychological injury without proper remote working arrangements, which can in turn affect their productivity.
 There may also be an increased likelihood that employees will misuse company property.

-HR policies are a simple way to ensure your business is well-equipped to handle a number of common workplace issues.
-Citation HR’s HR software solution, allows you to download all of the above HR policies and more.
+HR workplace policies are a simple way to ensure your business is well-equipped to handle a number of common workplace issues.
+Citation HR’s HR software solution allows you to download all of the above HR policies and more.
 Better yet, Citation HR’s Workplace Relations Specialists will draft tailored HR Policies to suit your unique business needs.